Elizaira/crud-react-app/README.md

 #### To execute this file:
-run `npm install` to install node modules. then, `npm audit fix` if it was appear in the terminal.
+run `npm install` to install node modules.

+Then, `npm audit fix` if it was appear in the terminal.

 `npm start` to run to your localhost.